blinkletter/Chem4410/docs/_sources/Lessons/Lesson_03.md

 #### Suggested Problems

-> **Attempt** to make an energy profile for bond rotation in ethane and butane.
+> **Attempt** to make an energy profile for bond rotation in propane.
 Plot the results using a Jupyter notebook that documents your efforts.

 ### Friday